 Acoustic Treatment

-In this article, we assume a typical living room environment — not a dedicated room or recording studio, a basic living room is usually very reverberant, so the primary focus should be on absorption, not diffusion.
+In this article, we assume a typical living room environment — not a dedicated room or recording studio, a basic living room that is usually very reverberant.

 We will avoid creating coupled volumes; closed doors are always preferable to prevent this effect.